 We partner with HomeAdvisor to help you find the best swimming pool maintenance and cleaning services in your area.
 Compare quotes for free from fully vetted pool professionals.

 The pump has to circulate the mixture.
-Otherwise, it settles on the pool floor.
+Otherwise, it will settle on the pool floor.
 Turn on the pump and remove the skimmer cover.
-Slowly add the chlorine mixture into the skimmer while avoiding spillage.
+Slowly add the chlorine mixture to the skimmer to avoid spillage.
 Put the skimmer cover back.
 Don’t use the pool for a few hours so that the chlorine disperses sufficiently.

-From bromine, turn on the pump and remove the cover.
+For a bromine pool, turn on the pump and remove the cover.
 Soak the filters overnight with a filter cleaner.
-While it tries, get to work with your granules.
+In the meantime, get to work with your granules.

 How to Use Chlorine and Bromine Tablets

 To safely use tablets, you need to know the volume of your pool.
-Use our pool volume calculator to get an estimate.
+Use my pool volume calculator to get an estimate.
 Round your volume up to the nearest five-thousandth gallon.
-So, if your rounded number is 10,000 gallons, you’d use two chlorine tablets.
-(These estimates are for three-inch tablets.)
+So, if your rounded number is 10,000 gallons, you’d use two chlorine tablets (These estimates are for three-inch tablets).

 No one wants to sit in a tub of pollutants.
 Pool sanitation will be instrumental in cleaning your water.
-When you’re looking at chlorine versus bromine, use info like the material above to know exactly what’s best for your pool.
+When you’re looking at chlorine versus bromine, use information like the material above to know what’s best for your pool.

 As an Amazon Associate, we earn from qualifying purchases.
 Participation in these programs helps us keep the lights on at PoolResearch.com and in no way impacts our research process or editorial opinions.